 A cobbler is the most distinctive.
 In this dessert, small, individual biscuits are dropped over the fruit.
 When baked, the biscuits pop up, creating a bumpy appearance, like a cobbled road.
-Bonus Tip: you can replace the biscuit batter with cake batter or cookie dough!
-I love this berry peach brown sugar cobbler, and while you’re at it, make a savory one for dinner like this tomato cobbler with blue cheese biscuits.
+(Tip: you can replace the biscuit batter with cake batter or cookie dough!)

-As for this recipe, I’m calling it a cobbler.
+As for this recipe, let’s call it a cobbler.
 The topping has all of the elements of a biscuit — or a sugar cookie! — but the difference is that the topping isn’t formed into individual biscuits before baking.
-Really, it’s a Crumb-bler: a mix between a crumble and cobbler that gives you sweet cinnamon-sugar apples topped with what tastes like a sugar-cookie pie crust that has the most incredible crunch to it as you break through to the fruit below.
-It’s my go-to apple dessert in fall, and I hope you like it too!
+Really, it’s a Crumb-bler: a mix between a crumble and cobbler that gives you sweet cinnamon-sugar apples topped with what tastes like a sugar-cookie pie crust that has the most incredible crunch to it as you break through to the fruit below

 app.
 1.5 pounds apples*, peeled, cored, and thinly sliced